-SUP, or Stand Up Paddle Boarding, is a relatively new sport to most of the world, only really taking hold in the early 2000’s.
+SUP, or Stand Up Paddle Boarding, is a relatively new sport to most of the world, only really taking hold in the early 2000s.
 It is something of an offshoot of surfing.
-Paddle boarding uses a stand up paddle to propel a person across the surface of water, while standing on either a special paddle board or on a surfboard.
+Paddleboarding uses a stand-up paddle to propel a person across the surface of the water while standing on either a special paddle board or on a surfboard.

 Best Costa Rica Paddle Boarding Destinations